Fine & Performing Arts Theatre-Film & New Media

 MINOR AVAILABLE: No

-Associate Professors: Brown, Endacott, H. Smith, E. Stauffer, J. Stauffer, Teo-Gooding
+Associate Professors: Borden, Endacott, Kolbe, Shoemaker, H. Smith, Stauffer, Teo-Gooding

-The film and new media emphasis (FNM) is for those desiring concentrated training/education in film and new media technology, screen writing, new media design, digital media content, film special effects, film producing and directing.
-Digital video, 16mm motion pictures and computer-generated animation are all areas the film and new media student may explore.
-Whatever the area of interest, a key foundation of the film and new media program is to provide comprehensive training while requiring students to put their education into practice.
+The Film and New Media Emphasis (FNM) is for those desiring concentrated training/education in film and new media technology.
+Screen writing, new media design and content, visual effects, producing, and directing are all areas the film and new media student may explore.
+Whatever the area of interest, the goal of the film and new media program is to provide comprehensive training while requiring students to put their education into practice.

 Theatre Core Requirements21